ZenGround0/saaf/README.md

 Indirect reference counting for GC of immutable DAGs

 ## summary
- saaf is a simple library implementing indirect reference counted GC on immutible DAGs

- Shared references are counted indirectly on ancestors rather than directly on each node
+ saaf is a simple library implementing indirect reference counted GC on immutible DAGs.
+Shared references are counted indirectly on ancestors rather than directly on each node.

  `DAG` `Node`s implement a simple interface using native strings as pointers
 `DAG.Link` pins a node to the DAG, `DAG.Unlink` unpins it.
 Only linked nodes can be unlinked to disallow dangling references
 `Link` takes in nodes reachable from a root as resolved through a node `Source` and preserves them in a `NodeStore`